 - Work-related articles or blogs authored by you

-- Recent performance evaluations - last 2 or 3 years
+- Recent performance evaluations—last two or three years

 - Attendance records/awards